Skip to contents

 !
 Invalid syntax: ‘c(scissor_umap, scpas_umap)’

-As far as I know, this is due to the R environment being contaminated, which prevents the use of %<-%.
+This may be due to the R environment being contaminated, which prevents the use of %<-%.
 You can try restarting the R environment or clean up the environment.

 # restart R/RStudio